Who is at risk for diabetes?2

 - poor nutrition, including high intake of sugar‐sweetened drinks

 - family history of diabetes

 The number of people with type 2 diabetes is growing rapidly worldwide.
-This rise is associated with aging populations, economic development, increasing urbanization, less healthy diets and reduced physical activity.1
+This rise is in part related to ageing populations, economic development and increasing urbanisation, which can lead to less healthy eating and decreased physical activity.

 2 IDF Diabetes Atlas (8th Ed.)
 (2017).
 International Diabetes Federation: Brussels, Belgium.
 Online version accessed 5 May, 2018 @ http://diabetesatlas.org/IDF_Diabetes_Atlas_8e_interactive_EN/